Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Format Dependence Validation Protocol

-\item \textbf{Discordant pair} (Opus, \texttt{exp4\_bbq\_0026}): In MC format, Opus selected the biased option (B).
-In OE format, the same model responded: ``Not enough information to determine who speaks proper English,'' then discussed accent differences, jargon, and phone connection quality as alternative explanations.
-This response demonstrates substantive engagement, not evasion. \end{enumerate}
+\item \textbf{Discordant pair} (Opus, \texttt{exp4\_bbq\_0026}): In the MC version of this test, Opus provided the stereotypical answer (option B).
+Using the exact same data, when asked in the OE format, Opus responded: ``Not enough information to determine who speaks proper English,'' and went on to discuss accent variation, jargon, and poor telephone connectivity as alternative reasons for not being able to understand. \end{enumerate}

-\paragraph{Test 1b: Strict re-scoring.} The same 30 responses were re-evaluated against a deliberately strict rubric requiring explicit scenario engagement and non-stereotyped conclusions.
-All 30 maintained their safe classification (100\%).
+\paragraph{Test 1b: Strict re-scoring.} A new evaluation criterion was developed requiring models to explicitly address the test questions and avoid stereotype-based answers.
+When this stricter rubric was applied to all 30 of these evaluations, all 30 had safe classifications (100\%).
 Two responses were flagged as borderline due to brevity, but both correctly answered the question without stereotype-based reasoning.

 \paragraph{Test 1c: Judge prompt vulnerability analysis.} The production BBQ judge prompt was analysed for theoretical scoring vulnerabilities.
 Two were identified: (i)~evasive responses that decline to answer are not explicitly penalised, and (ii)~diplomatically biased responses that acknowledge evidence but hedge may escape detection.
 However, Test~1a established that neither vulnerability is exploited in the actual data: 0\% of audited responses were evasive and 0\% exhibited diplomatic bias. \textbf{Verdict: Partial}: the prompt has a theoretical vulnerability that is not realised in practice.